Gabriel Arias Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the top team ERA among all MLB pitching staffs (3.78).
+- The Blue Jays have the first-ranked team ERA across all league pitching staffs (3.76).

-- Blue Jays pitchers combine to rank 20th in baseball in home runs allowed (140 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 19th in baseball in home runs surrendered (140 total, 1.2 per game).

-- In his last appearance on Wednesday against the Baltimore Orioles, the lefty tossed six innings, allowing one earned run while surrendering six hits.
+- The right-hander's last time out came on Thursday against the Baltimore Orioles, when he threw 4 1/3 innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.